 - Store it in a carport protecting it from cold, blistering wind, snow, and ice.

 - Keep your gas tank topped up.
 It takes 40% more fuel to start a vehicle during cold weather than warm weather.
 Ensure you are using the correct oil for your vehicle.

 - There are also some specialized oils that you can use in the winter months.

 - You can also cover your vehicle battery with a thermal battery blanket.

 - In extremely cold weather is it recommended to purchase and use a block heater.

 What is the Strength of My Battery During Cold Weather?

 During 32 degree temperatures, your battery works at approximately 65% of the battery strength.
 During temperatures close to zero, your battery works at approximately 40% of its strength.
 This is why it is so important to make sure your battery is in good working order before winter.
-Have your battery tested monthly to keep an eye on it.

 Tips on How to Maintain Vehicle Batteries